NERC-Digital-Solutions-Hub/rse-assessment/README.md

 **3. Python Assignment: Design Pattern in GIS Data Processing**

-Objective: Implement a C# console application that processes a set of spatial data (e.g., a list of geographic coordinates, a list of polygons - it can read from a shapefile or from a JSON file) and applies a design pattern (e.g., Factory Method) to create different types of spatial analyses (e.g., centroid calculation, bounding box creation).
+Objective: Implement a Python console application that processes a set of spatial data (e.g., a list of geographic coordinates, a list of polygons - it can read from a shapefile or from a JSON file) and applies a design pattern (e.g., Factory Method) to create different types of spatial analyses (e.g., centroid calculation, bounding box creation).

 **Requirements:**